nepalihackers/Dictionary/README.md

   1. Either get zip file and extract the folder  or clone this repo.
   2. Open chrome and navigate to _Options>More tools>extensions_ or go to _chrome://extensions_ form URL.
   3. Active *developer mode* by clicking  developer mode checkbox.
 If you are already in developer mode ignore this step.
-  4. Click on load unpacked extensions and navigate to the folder you cloned or unziped in first step.
+  4. Click on load unpacked extensions and navigate to the folder you cloned or extracted in first step.
   5. If configured properly, you will see new dictionary like icon on the top right corner of you chrome.

 ### Features